The plugin is distributed in RPM form as part of a yum repository for CentOS 6 and 7.

 - i386 or x86_64 CentOS 6 or 7 (5 is not supported)

-- WHM 11.52 or higher (CloudLinux and LSWS compatible)
+- WHM/cPanel of at least STABLE version or newer (CloudLinux and LSWS compatible)

-- Please note: cPanel DNSONLY servers are currently NOT supported, please use our FleetSSL DNSONLY package instead.
+Please note: cPanel DNSONLY servers are currently NOT supported, please use our FleetSSL DNSONLY package instead.

 Install the licence file

 |Trial Users||Trial users may ignore this step, as a 72-hour duration trial licence will be downloaded automatically for you.|

 |Purchased Licence||You will have received a licence file by email.
 Save your issued licence file as

 If you are upgrading from a trial licence to a paid licence, save/overwrite the issued licence file as above.
 After installing a new licence file, you will need to restart the background service with the following command: